ManjitBedi/TransmitExample/README.md

 When the project started, it was one of my first real projects coded in Swift; the coding started in December 2016.
 It could use a good code review & I just updated the project to be Swift 3 compliant.

 What does this app do?
-It lets you play viideo and sent haptic events to sync'ed iOS devies; the idea being that something happens in the video & you can send recieve an haptic event on your iDevice.
+It lets you play video and sent haptic events to sync'ed iOS devies; the idea being that something happens in the video & you can send recieve an haptic event on your iDevice.

 The app uses frameworks for:
  * peer to peer networking